What Is No-Code Development?

 - Social media apps for niche industries and interests

-While there are 100s of no-code development companies, here are some of the industry leaders:
+While there are hundreds of no-code development companies, here are some of the industry leaders:

 - Wix: Wix is among the first movers in the no-code website development space.
 You'll have the power to create almost any website you can imagine, and it's very easy to use.

-- Squarespace: Like Wix, Squarespace is the leader in no-code website building.
-Although it’s slightly less powerful in terms of functionality, Squarespace is second to none in terms of aesthetics.
+- Squarespace: Like Wix, Squarespace is a leader in no-code website building.
+Although it's slightly less powerful in terms of functionality, Squarespace is second to none in terms of aesthetics.

 - Bravo Studio: Bravo's a unique no-code app-building platform because it transforms Figma designs (or Adobe XD designs) into stunning, one-of-a-kind apps.